 The advantage of diving with trimix is the chance to experience depths that would be unreachable by mankind without it.
 Beyond 100 feet (30 m), the nitrogen in scuba tanks can have a detrimental effect by causing deep sea drunkenness, known formally as nitrogen narcosis.

 Beyond 213 feet (65 m), the oxygen in scuba tanks can also be toxic to breathe.
 Trimix reduces the risks of these harmful health conditions by substituting with helium which our bodies are able to process and use.

 At deeper depths, breathing in denser gases like nitrogen and oxygen can be taxing on our lungs.
 The addition of helium, a gas with less density, allows for a more comfortable diving experience and easier breathing.

 What is the Difference Between Trimix and Heliox?

 While trimix contains oxygen, helium, and nitrogen, heliox is only a mixture of the first two.
 Heliox is also used for deep sea dives greater than 200 feet (60 m) and has the advantage of no nitrogen to negate the possibility of nitrogen narcosis.

 The decompression time is the same, if not more, with heliox than with any mixture containing nitrogen.
 Although it can save you from suffering deep sea drunkenness, heliox is much more expensive and harder to come by due to the price and availability of helium.

-Heliox is most often used for commercial dives rather than recreational because of the higher concentration of helium than trimix has.
+Heliox is most often used for saturation dives rather than recreational because of the higher concentration of helium than trimix has.
 Heliox typically contains close to 80% helium while trimix has a lower percentage because of the addition of nitrogen.